 Close your eyes and turn in a circle.
 When you slowly open them, what will you see?
-Green, gold and purple nearly all the way around…Tulbagh is a unique town in the Western Cape where you are nearly surrounded by mountains in a 360-degree view.
+Green, gold and purple nearly all the way around…Tulbagh is a unique town in the Western Cape where you are surrounded by mountains all around.

 Snowy peaked in winter, shining purple in summer, the hum of this small, wine-producing town just 90 minutes North East of Cape Town, has Tulbagh earmarked as a much loved wine producing area, picturesque wedding venue and historical site holding the record for the most historical houses in one road, Church street.

 While a 1960’s earthquake shook the town to its core, the stark white houses and thatched roofs of Church Street continues to encapsulate a glimpse of eighteenth-century South Africa.

 Having visited Tulbagh on a number of occasions and struggling to get a greater sense of the town (businesses close early on a Saturday afternoon so arrive early to make the most of it), we started dissecting the local, printed map.
 Available for free from the tourism office, combined with a few tips from the locals, here’s our list of things to do in Tulbagh:

 Things To Do in Tulbagh 2021